Nontransporting EMS vehicle

-A nontransporting EMS vehicle, also known as a fly-car, response vehicle, quick response service (QRS) vehicle, or fast response vehicle, is a vehicle that responds to and provides emergency medical services (EMS) without the ability to transport patients.
+A nontransporting EMS vehicle is a vehicle that responds to and provides emergency medical services (EMS) without the ability to transport patients.
 For patients whose condition requires transport (e.g. to a hospital), an ambulance is necessary.
 In some cases they may fulfill other duties when not participating in EMS operations, such as policing or fire suppression.

 Vehicle types

-Non-transporting EMS vehicles come in many sizes and types, from bicycles and golf-carts that can access pedestrian walkways; to motorcycles that are able to fit through stopped or slow traffic; to sedans, station wagons, vans (referred to as "vanbulances"), and SUVs that can carry almost as much equipment as an ambulance; to fire engines that carry large crews and may carry specialized equipment.
+Non-transporting EMS vehicles come in many sizes and types, from bicycles and golf-carts that can access pedestrian walkways; to motorcycles that are able to fit through stopped or slow traffic; to sedans, station wagons, SUVs and pickups that can carry almost as much equipment as an ambulance; to ATVs or UTVs that are capable of off-road rescue; to fire engines and rescue squads that may carry large crews and may carry specialized equipment.
 Essentially, any vehicle that lacks the ability to transport a patient may be used, depending on the needs of the local EMS system.